Late Roman ridge helmet: Usage

+Early copies of ridge helmets include the Fernpass example, dated to the 4th century and found in Austria, and believed to belong to a Germanic warrior who had his own helmet modified to look like a ridge helmet.

+Characteristics

 Construction

 Unlike earlier Roman helmets, the skull of the ridge helmet is constructed from more than one element.
 Roman ridge helmets can be classified into two types of skull construction: bipartite and quadripartite, also referred to as Intercisa-type and Berkasovo-type, respectively.
 The bipartite construction method is usually characterized by a two-part bowl united by a central ridge running from front to back and small cheekpieces, also it lacks a base-ring running around the rim of the bowl.
 Some examples of the bipartite construction also utilize metal crests, such as in the Intercisa-IV and River Maas examples.
 The second type of helmet has a quadripartite construction, characterized by a four-piece bowl connected by a central ridge, with two plates (connected by a reinforcing band) on each side of the ridge, and a base-ring uniting the elements of the skull at the rim of the helmet; this type is further characterised by large cheekpieces.
 Many examples of this helmet also have a nasal.
-In all types it is believed that the cheekpieces were attached to skull by a helmet liner and the separate neck guard was attached by flexible leather straps, the buckles of which survive on some examples.
+In all types it is believed that the cheekpieces were attached to the skull by a helmet liner and the separate neck guard was attached by flexible leather straps, the buckles of which survive on some examples.

 There are notable exceptions to this classification method, which include the Iatrus and Worms helmets, which have large cheekpieces and a base ring respectively.
 Other helmets also contain minor variations.